Updated on: September 30, 2024

 Of the two, only Surfshark has a smart DNS tool that allows you to use the VPN on devices that don’t support VPNs, like certain smart TVs and gaming consoles.
 However, to use it on your Xbox or PlayStation console, you’ll have to manually set it up on a router, which is less convenient than ExpressVPN’s native router app.

-Winner (Streaming): It’s a tie
+Winner (Streaming): Surfshark

-Torrenting — Both Providers Are Good For Torrenting
+Torrenting — Both Providers Are Good for Torrenting

 Surfshark and Proton VPN have great P2P support and come with convenient features for torrenting.
 Surfshark allows torrenting on all of its 3,200+ servers in 100 countries, while Proton VPN only allows torrenting in 16+ countries, but these are strategically placed around the world, so you’ll be able to find a nearby server to connect to in almost any location.